Whether you're coming to Boston for your first visit or your 40th, here are 10 top attractions to explore and enjoy.

 Along the way, you'll pass through several famous historic Boston neighborhoods - Beacon Hill, the North End, Charlestown.
 Be sure to allow time for a meal in one of the many wonderful nearby restaurants.
 If you love shopping, you'll want to linger in Faneuil Marketplace after you explore the Faneuil Hall on the Freedom Trail.

 Find out more about where to find a free map, doing the Freedom Trail on your own or joining a tour led by a costumed guide, and what to see at each of the 16 sites.

 Built in 1912, Fenway Park is America’s smallest and oldest ballpark, and home field for the Boston Red Sox from April through fall.

-To fully experience Boston's passion for sports, attend a Red Sox game.
-It's the atmosphere that makes Fenway so special - the sea of Red Sox apparel, the rowdy chants, and the way everyone joins together in singing Sweet Caroline near the end of each game.
+To experience Boston's passion for sports up close, attend a Red Sox game.
+You'll be surrounded by a sea of Red Sox apparel and chanting fans - and you can join in when the crowd starts singing Sweet Caroline near the end of the game.

-If the Red Sox aren't in town when you are, you can still visit Fenway.
-Get concert tickets when musical superstars such as U2 and Pearl Jam come to town and perform at Fenway, or take in a winter event such as Frozen Fenway.
+In case the Red Sox aren't in town when you are, you can still visit Fenway.
+Get tickets for one of the huge summer concerts or a winter event such as Frozen Fenway.

 Check out the schedule: